← Back to ResourcesBreed Guides

 Adult Dachshund adoption?

 Strongly yes.
 Bulk of Calgary rescue inventory.
-Known temperament + IVDD history transparency.
+Known temperament and IVDD history transparency.
 Often housetrained.
-Bypasses puppy phase. $300–$700 vs $1.5K–$3K+.
+Bypasses puppy phase. $300 to $700 vs $1.5K to $3K+.

 Scam red flags?

-E-transfer demands, video call refusal, “ships” from elsewhere, stolen photos, cash/crypto, Kijiji listings, Teacup pricing, double-dapple white puppies, rare colour premium pricing.
+E-transfer demands, video call refusal, “ships” from elsewhere, stolen photos, cash or crypto, Kijiji listings, Teacup pricing, double-dapple white puppies, and rare colour premium pricing.

 Two Dachshunds at once?

-Generally wait 8–12 months between adoptions.
+Generally wait 8 to 12 months between adoptions.
 Avoid littermate syndrome (puppies bond to each other more than humans).
 Best second pick: opposite-sex, different age, different energy.
-Bonded pairs (already-bonded adults) are exception — require home for both.
+Bonded pairs (already-bonded adults) are an exception and require a home that takes both.

 Browse